 The following points on preparation strategy for AILET English section will help you score well in this section:

-Apart from these important topics the areas where you should focus are: Synonyms and Antonyms, Sentence correction and Error Detection, Prepositions and Modals based fill in the blanks.
+Apart from these essential topics, the areas where you should focus on are Synonyms and Antonyms, Sentence correction and Error Detection, Prepositions and Modals based fill in the blanks.

 To score well, you should increase your reading speed without compromising on the accuracy.
-Solve previous years' papers, take multiple mock tests and practice English usage based questions like Para Jumbles, sentence completion, error identification, etc. Make sure that your grammar fundamentals are strong and work on building a good vocabulary.
+Solve previous years' papers, take multiple mock tests and practice English usage-based questions like Para Jumbles, sentence completion, error identification, etc. Make sure that your grammar fundamentals are strong and work on building a useful vocabulary.

 - Reading Comprehension passage is generally related to law or legal matters; as seen in the previous years' papers.
 Your preparation of Legal Aptitude Section may give you some advantage here.
-Since the passage is lengthy, it is important that you practice ample number of reading comprehensions to increase your speed and accuracy.
+Since the passage is lengthy, you must practice an ample number of reading comprehensions to increase your speed and accuracy.

 - Also try to read and learn idioms and phrases along with their usage and meanings as questions based on the same are quite common.

-- Para jumbles questions are important as they have been asked in the previous 3-4 years.
-It is critical that you regularly practice questions from this topic.
+- Para jumbles questions are essential as they have been frequently asked in the previous 3-4 years question papers.
+You must regularly practice questions from this topic.

 - Brush up the basics of grammar to correctly tackle sentence correction and error detection based questions.